dhh1128/codecraft.co/when-good-comments-mean-bad-language.md

 Back to the exhibits.

-Exhibit 2 (C) identifies the end of a block with a comment--again, because the language doesn't give the programmer any other way to do so.
+Exhibit 2 (C) identifies the end of a block with a comment &mdash; again, because the language doesn't give the programmer any other way to do so.
 The fact that there's been drift (the comment maps back to an "if" statement that's been tweaked since the comment was created) highlights why this mechanism is less than optimal.

 Exhibit 3 (java) shows conscientious use of javadoc, but notice how the semantics on <code>installRoot</code> are spread across two separate function comments, and how the semantics for <code>dataRoot</code> reference knowledge about <code>installRoot</code> in an ambiguous way.
 If we "compiled" the semantics of these parameters, logical inconsistencies could be flagged, implicit relationships could be disambiguated in developer docs, and so forth.

 Exhibit 4 (python) is notable for its terseness.
-Python functions don't have to have consistent return semantics (exit a function at point A and return <code>None</code>; exit at point B and return an int; exit at point C and return a dictionary or a 6-way tuple--the interpreter doesn't care).
+Python functions don't have to have consistent return semantics (exit a function at point A and return <code>None</code>; exit at point B and return an int; exit at point C and return a dictionary or a 6-way tuple &mdash; the interpreter doesn't care).
 The programmer has compensated by telling the caller what to expect.
 Telling the <em>interpreter</em> what to expect, instead, would provide a standard way to inform the programmer, and facilitate tests or sanity checks that could prevented many of the python bugs I've written over the years.

 Exhibit 5 (C#) is more of the same.
 Notice the logic error in the comment about when 0 is returned.
 Again, fixable and better if managed by compiler.